 My 28th birthday came slowly and quietly just as I expected.
 It wasn’t loud like my 21st or social like my 16th.
 It wasn’t ground-breaking like my 18th or laced with travel like I enjoy.
-It came expectantly and gradual.
+It came expectantly and gradually.
 Unhurried and minimal.
 Simple, just like life has been.
 No big plans.
 Just gratitude.
 A day to appreciate the little things.
 A spa day at home.
 Peace and quiet.
 Surrounded by books, an essential oil diffuser, and hot tea.

-28 lessons worth sharing:
+28 life lessons worth sharing:

 1. Sociology is best learned around a dinner or coffee table.